 CGT reporting changes for property disposals

 The calculations of capital gains and the estimating of the capital gains tax can be complex and may require valuations.
-Therefore, we would advise that you contact us as soon as your property goes on the market to ensure a timely filing.
+Therefore, taxpayers are advised to contact their tax advisers as soon as their property goes on the market to ensure a timely filing.

 The information in this article is believed to be factually correct at the time of writing and publication, but is not intended to constitute advice.
 No liability is accepted for any loss howsoever arising as a result of the contents of this article.
 Specific advice should be sought before entering into, or refraining from entering into any transaction.